bitwalker/timex_ecto/README.md

 [here]: https://hexdocs.pm/timex
 [hexdocs]: http://hexdocs.pm/timex_ecto/

-## License
+## Copyright and License

+Copyright (c) 2015 Paul Schoenfelder

-This project is MIT licensed.
-See the LICENSE file in this repo.
+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.